haproxy/haproxy/doc/lua-api/index.rst

    data by default.
   :returns: an integer containing the amount of bytes copied or -1.

+.. js:function:: HTTPMessage.set_body_len(http_msg, length)

+  This function changes the expected payload length of the HTTP message **http_msg**. **length** can be an integer value.
+In that case, a "Content-Length" header is added with the given value.
+It is also possible to pass the **"chunked"** string instead of an integer value to force the HTTP message to be chunk-encoded.
+In that case, a "Transfer-Encoding" header is added with the "chunked" value.
+In both cases, all existing "Content-Length" and "Transfer-Encoding" headers are removed.

+  This fnuction should be used in the filter context to be able to alter the payload of the HTTP message.
+The internal state fo the HTTP message is updated accordingly. :js:func:`HTTPMessage.add_header()` or :js:func:`HTTPMessage.set_header()` functions must to be used in that case.

+  :param class_httpmessage http_msg: The manipulated HTTP message.
+  :param type length: The new payload length to set.
+It can be an integer or
+		      the string "chunked".
+  :returns: true if the payload length was successfully updated, false
+	    otherwise.

 .. js:function:: HTTPMessage.set_eom(http_msg)

   This function set the end of message for the HTTP message **http_msg**.